concord-consortium/lara/lara-typescript/src/plugin-api/README.md

 #### Setup and webpack configuration

-LARA API will be available under `window.LARA_V3` object / namespace once the plugin is initialized by LARA.
+LARA API will be available under `window.LARA.PluginAPI` object / namespace once the plugin is initialized by LARA.

 However, if the plugin is implemented using TypeScript, the best way to get type checking and hints in your IDE is to install [LARA Plugin API NPM package](https://www.npmjs.com/package/@concord-consortium/lara-plugin-api):